|Scientific Name||Bubo virginianus|

 |North America, South America||Forest, Savanna, Shrubland, Rocky Areas, Desert, Artificial/Terrestrial|

 The great horned owl (Bubo virginianus) is a member of the Strigidae family, categorized within the Strigiformes order under the higher Aves class and is also known as the tiger owl or the hoot owl.
-Because the owl is incredibly common and has a wide range with North and South America, it is categorized as “least concern” by the IUCN Red List of Threatened Species.
+Because the owl is incredibly common and has a wide range with North and South America, it is categorized as “Least Concern” by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 It is one of the largest owl species in the world and eats a wide variety of woodland animals.